casdoor/casdoor-website/docs/deployment/k8s.md

 ```

-Please note that this file is only an example.
-You can make various modifications as per your requirements, such as using a different namespace, service type, or a ConfigMap to mount the configuration file.
-Using a ConfigMap is a recommended approach in Kubernetes for mounting configuration files in a production environment.
+This file is only an example.
+Adjust as needed (namespace, service type, ConfigMap for config).
+Using a ConfigMap for the config file is recommended in production.

 ## Exposing Casdoor with Ingress